 Rob's career in travel started a long way from Africa - in the Himalayas, as a mountain guide.
 It was during this time that climbing and trekking trips to Ethiopia, Kenya, Lesotho and South Africa started his love for Africa.
-He hasn't forgotten his origins however and is the author of the Footprint Travel Guide to Nepal, due for publication in February 2017.
+He hasn't forgotten his origins however and is the author of the Footprint Travel Guide to Nepal, published February 2017.

 Paul Hickey-Fry Sales Director